huanvo88/arxivChat/README.md

 ## Notes
 - One can select `gpt-3.5-turbo` or `gpt-4` in the UI.
 Even though `gpt-4` is much more expensive, it is better at keeping track of the chat history.
 - One also has the option to chat `with context` or `without context`, but need to refresh the streamlit app and clear the cache (press the letter `C`) when switching.
+- To test the model, ask the question: "What is the GDP per capita of Canada in 2023?"
+If the model does not know the answer, augment with the url [Economy of Canada](https://en.wikipedia.org/wiki/Economy_of_Canada).